Welcome to today's edition of the Rush 24-7 podcast.

 Follow me here now, folks.

-Oh, my friends, I'm so I'm so distracted today.
+Oh, my friends, I'm so distracted today.

 I'm distracted because my iPad's sitting at home, and I'd really rather be there playing with the damn thing.

-Uh I've been waiting for this thing for a month.
+I've been waiting for this thing for a month.

-The uh sink computer is at home.
+The sink computer is at home.

 Well, you'll see it on Monday.

-So I'm just not gonna go there.
+So I'm just not going to, I'm not going to go there.

-If I brought it over here, I'd be playing with it during a commercial break, and I'd probably miss coming back to the program.
+If I brought it over here, I'd be playing with it during a commercial break and I'd probably miss coming back to the program.

 So I'm trying to stay focused here.

-It would help preserve the uh the coastline as it exists today.
+It would help, it's too late now, of course, it would help preserve the coastline as it exists today.

-Uh first, Obama would just lower the sea level.
+First, Obama would just lower the sea level.

 I mean, look at him today, poised to take credit for moderate economic growth that he not only had nothing to do with, but which he has stymied.

-White House advisor tells ABC News no new offshore drilling unit until complete review of big surprise there, no more offshore drilling.
+White House advisor tells ABC News, no new offshore drilling unit until complete review of big surprise there, no more offshore drilling.

 Now, guess who the company is that would have done this?